-As a patient, your role before and after total knee replacement is important for a fast and full recovery.
+As a patient, your role before and after total hip replacement is important for a fast and full recovery.

-A team of healthcare providers is ready to help you prepare for your knee replacement and care during your recovery.
-Physicians, nurses, therapists, and patient care coordinators (PCCs) are the principal players on your team.
+A team of healthcare providers is ready to help you prepare for your hip replacement and care during your recovery.
+Physicians, nurses, physical therapists, and patient care coordinators (PCCs) are the principal players on your team.
+An occupational therapist may also be a player.